microsoft/vscode-docs/docs/remote/troubleshooting.md

 - using password authentication,
 - using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible,

 ...VS Code should automatically prompt you to enter needed information.
-If you do not see the prompt, enable the `remote.SSH.showLoginTerminal` [setting](/docs/getsarted/settings.md) in VS Code.
+If you do not see the prompt, enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
 You can then enter your auth code, password, or passphrase when the terminal appears.

 However, you may be prompted to enter this information multiple times due to [vscode-remote-release#642](https://github.com/microsoft/vscode-remote-release/issues/642).
-To avoid this problem, you can enable the `ControlMaster` feature on your local machine so that OpenSSH runs multiple SSH sessions over a single connection.
-However, note that we have heard mixed results from Windows users as some SSH clients do not support it well.
+On macOS and Linux, you avoid this problem by enabling the `ControlMaster` feature on your local machine so that OpenSSH runs multiple SSH sessions over a single connection.
 To enable `ControlMaster`:

 1. Add an entry like this to your SSH config file: